dfoxfranke/libaes_siv/README.md

 ## Usage

 See the manual pages for API documentation, and the test vectors in `tests.c` for simple usage examples.
+You can also use the `demo` command line program to encrypt and decrypt data.

 ## Performance